htrc/HTRC-Tools-PairtreeToText/README.md

 fix end-of-line hyphenation, and reformat the text.

 # Build
-`sbt stage`
+`sbt dist`

-then find the result in `target/universal/stage/` folder.
+then find the built package in the `target/universal/` folder.

 # Run
 The following command line arguments are available: